-Parking permits are required to park on campus.
-Permits are the property of Rocky Vista University and are issued to a specific individual.
-Individuals parking at RVU have an obligation to register their vehicle(s) and display a valid permit.
-Permits are only valid when obtained through the RVU Security Office.
-Permits may not be transferred.
+Parking permits are required to park on campus and must be properly displayed.
+They are issued on an individual basis and may not be transferred.
+Permits are only valid when obtained through the RVU Security Office and they remain the property of RVU.
 The owner of a permit is responsible for any/all citations issued to any vehicle displaying their permit.
+Students are to park in specified areas only.